Corporate - Significant developmentsLast reviewed - 31 December 2022

-The detailed rules regarding the option to settle Hungarian corporate income tax liabilities in USD and EUR were published on August 9, 2022 in the Hungarian Official Gazette.
-According to the rules, taxpayers shall notify the tax authority on their intention to pay their tax liabilities in USD or EUR on the official form to be made available for this purpose before the first day of the last month prior to the tax period (e.g., if the tax period starts on January 1, 2023, the declaration shall be made by December 1, 2022 the latest).
+The detailed rules regarding the option to settle Hungarian CIT liabilities in US dollars or euros were published on 9 August 2022 in the Hungarian Official Gazette.
+According to the rules, taxpayers shall notify the tax authority on their intention to pay their tax liabilities in US dollars or euros on the official form to be made available for this purpose before the first day of the last month prior to the tax period (e.g. if the tax period starts on 1 January 2023, the declaration shall be made by 1 December 2022 at the latest).

 It should be pointed out that the declaration relates to the entire tax period, as the decision cannot be changed until the beginning of the following tax period.
-Consequently, this option is not applicable for the current tax period's tax advances, but only for tax settlements paid in relation to tax periods starting after September 30, 2022.
-Please note that the option of paying taxes in EUR or USD is currently only available for corporate income tax contrary to the previous unofficial announcement, where local business tax was also mentioned.
+Consequently, this option is not applicable for the current tax period's tax advances, but only for tax settlements paid in relation to tax periods starting after 30 September 2022.
+Please note that the option of paying taxes in US dollars or euros is currently only available for CIT contrary to the previous unofficial announcement, where local business tax (LBT) was also mentioned.

-The corporate income tax settlements (including tax advances) with respect to tax period affected by the declaration should be transferred to an account opened for foreign currency tax payments maintained by the Hungarian Treasury in the currency corresponding to the declaration.
+The CIT settlements (including tax advances) with respect to tax periods affected by the declaration should be transferred to an account opened for foreign currency tax payments maintained by the Hungarian Treasury in the currency corresponding to the declaration.
 If the transfer is made in a different currency other than the one mentioned in the declaration, the costs of the conversion shall be borne by the taxpayer.
-The transferred USD or EUR amount will be credited to the taxpayer's tax account in HUF based on the Hungarian Central Bank’s exchange rate on the day of the transaction.
+The transferred USD or EUR amount will be credited to the taxpayer's tax account in Hungarian forint (HUF) based on the Hungarian Central Bank’s exchange rate on the day of the transaction.
 On days when the Central Bank does not publish exchange rates, the last published rate should be applicable.

 Development tax incentive

-With an effective date of 21 March 2022, aid intensity is 30% in Budapest, 45% for Northern Hungary, Northern Great Plain, Southern Great Plain, Southern Transdanubia, Central Transdanubia, Western Transdanubia or Pest region.
+With an effective date of 21 March 2022, aid intensity is 30% in Budapest and 45% for Northern Hungary, Northern Great Plain, Southern Great Plain, Southern Transdanubia, Central Transdanubia, Western Transdanubia, or Pest region.